Drakonis96/notypdf/README.md

 1. Open `chrome://extensions` and enable **Developer mode**.
 2. Click **Load unpacked** and select the `extension` folder.
 3. In the extension options set the URL where NotyPDF is running (for example `http://localhost:3000`).
+If you started the app with Docker Compose the address is `http://localhost:5026`.
 If you're exposing the server through **NGINX Proxy Manager**, enter the external URL and provide the proxy authentication username and password.
 4. Select text on any webpage or PDF, click the extension icon and press **Send to Notion**.
+If nothing is selected the popup will use the text currently copied to your clipboard.
 You can also right‑click a selection and choose **Send selection to NotyPDF**.

-You can access the extension settings from the popup using the **Settings** button.
+You can access the extension settings directly inside the popup using the **Settings** button.
+A new **Help** button explains how the extension works.
+Use the arrows within the popup to return to the main screen after viewing the settings or help.

+When a PDF is opened with Chrome's built-in viewer the extension cannot read the selection when you open the popup.
+Use the right-click menu option **Send selection to NotyPDF** or copy the text first so the popup can read it from the clipboard.

 Using a reverse proxy makes the extension work from any browser and lets you add references directly to your Notion setup even when the